 Treatment: Rapid response to nuclear or radiological terrorism is crucial and methods are being developed to improve the effectiveness of the response.
 Detection and decontamination are critical elements in the event of any radiological incident.

-Reporting: Immediately report any suspect cases to the Division of Public Health, 1-888-295-5156 (24/7 coverage).
-For additional information, visit the CDC website: www.emergency.cdc.gov/.
+Reporting: Immediately report any suspect cases to the Division of Public

+Health, 1-888-295-5156 (24/7 coverage).

+Additional information:

+For additional information, visit the Centers for Disease Control and Prevention website: